1. Will I be a certified yoga teacher after completing the course?

-- Who want a system already laid out for them and teachers to tell them exactly what to do.
+- Who wants a system already laid out for them and teachers to tell them exactly what to do.

-We want people who know that to grow and evolve takes courage and commitment.
+We attract people to the course who know that to grow and evolve takes courage and commitment.
 Who recognize the value of asking questions and not getting black and white answers.
 Who know that uncertainty can bring discomfort, but in that discomfort is the magic because that's where your authentic path is and where you grow the most.